flyingmachine/brave-clojure-web/content/organization.md

 Nothing too complicated going on here.
 Within `-main` you build up the drawing and write it to a file, then open it.
 You should try that now!
-You'll see something that looks like this:
+Run `lein run` and you'll see something that looks like this:

 <style>polyline { fill:none; stroke:#5881d8; stroke-width:3}</style><svg height="100" width="50"><g transform="translate(0,100)"><g transform="scale(1,-1)"><polyline points="11.299435028248586,100.0 22.457627118644073,60.441988950276205 0.0,15.469613259668485 22.457627118644073,60.441988950276205 50.0,0.0" /></g></g></svg>